'Huge increase': House prices up almost 30% in 2021

 He believed the story of 2022 would be cooling market growth, with growth in the single digits and levelling off at the start of winter.

-"You might see a little bit of increases here and there a little bit of decreases here and there, but nothing sustained.
+"You might see a little bit of increases here and there, but nothing sustained.
 I think it's going to be more of a steady year rather than the astronomical year of 2021."